xenitane/xenitane/README.md

 # xenitane

-> Your Friendly, Nerdy, Geeky Software Developer
+> Organized clutter, Bundle of thoughts
+> Sorcerer of numbers, Wizard of code

 ## 💫 About Me

 Hi, internet stranger, xenitane here.

 I like maths, solving problems, programming/coding and building systems/solutions for fun that sometime make someone smile.

 I love to collaborate to build new things, learn, contribute, and develop new skills.